DylanLawless/DylanLawless.github.io/_topic/precision_med/stargazing.md

 They illustrate this by focusing on one such region around the _CYP2D6_ gene.
-This encodes an enzyme that metabolizes approximately 25% of prescription drugs and the activity of which varies substantially among individuals [1,5,6].
+This encodes an enzyme that metabolizes approximately 25% of prescription drugs and the activity of which varies substantially among individuals
+{% cite lee2019stargazer %}
+{% cite zhou2009polymorphism %}
+{% cite crews2014clinical %}.
 More than 150 _CYP2D6_ haplotypes have been described, some involving a gene conversion with its nearby non-functional but highly similar paralogue _CYP2D7_.